 Thanks to its tropical climate and unique geography, Indonesia is rich in thick forests.
 One of the jungles that have been a tourist magnet is Baluran National Park.
 This trove of wildlife has been a local asset of Situbondo Regency, East Java.
 Stretching to 25,000 hectares area.
 Baluran Park is a habitat for endangered bull banteng, peafowls, and more.

-Baluran vast savanna and dry cracked earth are very similar to those in Africa.
-Locals called Baluran as the Africa van Java.
-Maybe what they see and know about African on TV is alike.
+Baluran’s vast savanna and dry cracked earth are very similar to those in Africa.
+Locals called Baluran the Africa van Java.
+Maybe what they see and know about Africans on TV are alike.
 The vegetation and atmosphere particularly.
 For an ultimate safari experience in Indonesia, this national park definitely has it all.

 It has five zones: Main, Wilderness, Intensive Utilization, Specific Utilization, and Rehabilitation.
 The Wilderness Zone is the largest one.
 It nearly reaches 12,000 hectares of the area and half of the park’s territory.
 Savanna remains the dominant type of vegetation as it occupies 40 percent of the park.

 Compared to the savanna in its neighboring Alas Purwo National Park, Baluran’s savanna is larger.
 In fact, it’s the largest savanna in Java—a quality that emphasizes this park’s value.